sbnguah/MedStatsBook/_book/Descriptive-Statistics-Categorical.md

 ```
-── Attaching core tidyverse packages ──── tidyverse 2.0.0 ──
-✔ dplyr     1.1.2     ✔ readr     2.1.4
-✔ forcats   1.0.0     ✔ stringr   1.5.0
-✔ ggplot2   3.4.2     ✔ tibble    3.2.1
-✔ lubridate 1.9.2     ✔ tidyr     1.3.0
-✔ purrr     1.0.1
-── Conflicts ────────────────────── tidyverse_conflicts() ──
-✖ dplyr::filter() masks stats::filter()
-✖ dplyr::lag()    masks stats::lag()
-ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

-Attaching package: 'magrittr'

-The following object is masked from 'package:purrr':

-    set_names

-The following object is masked from 'package:tidyr':

-    extract
 Warning: package 'huxtable' was built under R version 4.3.1

-Attaching package: 'huxtable'

-The following object is masked from 'package:dplyr':

-    add_rownames

-The following object is masked from 'package:ggplot2':

-    theme_grey

-#BlackLivesMatter

-Attaching package: 'gtsummary'

-The following object is masked from 'package:huxtable':

-    as_flextable
 ```

 For this section we use the __Titanic__ data set